-If this is not done, the welding wire will unravel and unspool which can cause tangling and feeding problems.
+If this is not done, the welding wire will unravel and create a tangled "bird's nest", wasting wire.

-- 8. Cut off all bent and crimped wire.
-The cut end must have no burrs or sharp edges; cut again if needed. - Keep tension on the wire and guide at least 12 inches of wire into the Wire Inlet Liner and Feed Guide. - 10.
-Make sure the welding wire is resting in the groove of the Feed Roller, then push the wire Idler Arm down, and swing the Feed Tensioner up to latch it across the tip of the arm.
-After the wire is held by the Tensioner, you may release it.
+- Cut off all bent and crimped wire.
+The cut end must have no burrs or sharp edges; cut again if needed. - 10.
+Keep tension on the wire and guide at least 12 inches of wire into the Wire Liners.

+11. Swing the wire feed swing arm down, and swing the feed tensioner up to latch it across the tip of the arm.
+Make sure the Welding Wire is resting in the bottom groove of the Feed Roller, then turn the feed tensioner knob clockwise a couple of turns.

+After the wire is held by the tensioner, you may release it.